Goldinteractive/Sackmesser/README.md

 ## Before installing the frontend dependencies

 Please select the right setup for your project from the ``config`` folder.

 If for example your project will use backbone and requirejs, just replace the files in the root with the config files contained into ``config/backbone-requirejs/``.

 The default files contained into the root folder can be useful just for a normal html project without too much ceremony.

-__Attention__: the ``config`` folders could contain also other ``assets``, in that case just replace the files needed for the new project setup for example:
+__Attention__: the ``config`` subfolders could contain also other kind of assets, in that case just replace the files needed for the new project setup for example:

 ``config/backbone-requirejs/assets/js/`` -> ``assets/js``

-Please once you have replaced the config files please delete the ``config`` folder
+Please once you have replaced the config files delete the ``config`` folder

 ## Install all the dependencies
 Just run the `$ sudo make` command into the root of this project to install all the dependencies.